|MP 7.01.132||Transcatheter Aortic Valve Implantation for Aortic Stenosis|

 33364 open iliac artery approach

-Prior to 2013, there were category III CPT codes for this procedure:
+Prior to 2013, the following category III CPT codes were available for this procedure:

 0256T: Implantation of catheter-delivered prosthetic aortic heart valve; endovascular approach

 0257T: Implantation of catheter-delivered prosthetic aortic heart valve; open thoracic approach (eg, transapical, transventricular)